 After the next General Conference, what will happen to ministries receiving conference funding?
 What will happen with our conference’s rich network of resources— administrative, camps, missions, etc.?

-We are proposing a 2021 budget that reflects continued support for new church development, camp and retreat ministries, and ministries of compassion and justice.
+Our budgets continue to reflect support for new church development, camp and retreat ministries, and ministries of compassion and justice.
 We are presuming that we will continue forward as an annual conference, either as part of the continuing United Methodist Church or as part of a new expression of United Methodism, dependent on what is decided at the next General Conference.
 If an individual ministry such as a new church plant seeks to disaffiliate from the Minnesota Annual Conference and affiliate with a different expression of Methodism, then conference funding for it would cease as it would no longer be part of our annual conference.

 If there’s a separation, what assurances do local churches have that the Minnesota Conference will honor their decision to leave and allow them to take their property and assets?

 Legislation that is passed at the next General Conference would most likely specify how property and assets would be divided, and the Minnesota Conference would adhere to that process.
 Most of the separation plans call for each church to retain its own property and assets, as well as its own liabilities (which includes each congregation’s unfunded pension liability).